fanluo12/todo/README.md

 ### What steps this project contains

-- Definately a full stack application with React and Spring Boot
+- A full stack application with React and Spring Boot
 - Knowledge of React - React Components and Routing
 - Building awesome frontend applications with React
 - RESTful APIs with Spring Boot